MicrosoftDocs/learn/learn-pr/wwl-data-ai/integrate-machine-learning-azure-synapse-analytics/includes/5-exercise-trigger-automated-machine-learning-experiment.md

 ![Configure regression model](../media/regression-model-configuration.png)

-As your run is being submitted, a notification will pop up instructing you to wait until the Auto ML run is submited.
-You can check the status of the notification by selecting the `Notifications` icon on the top right part of your screen.
+As your run is being submitted, a notification will pop up instructing you to wait until the AutoML run is submitted.
+You can check the status of the notification by selecting the `Notifications` icon on the top-right part of your screen.

 ![Submit AutoML run notification](../media/submit-notification.png)

-Once your run is successfully submitted, you will get another notification that will inform you about the actual start of the Auto ML experiment run.
+Once your run is successfully submitted, you will get another notification that will inform you about the actual start of the AutoML experiment run.

 ![Started AutoML run notification](../media/started-notification.png)

 >**NOTE**
 >
 >Alongside the `Create run` option you might have noticed the `Open in notebook option`.
-Selecting that option allows you to review the actual Python code that is used to submit the Auto ML run.
+Selecting that option allows you to review the actual Python code that is used to submit the AutoML run.
 As an exercise, try re-doing all the steps in this task, but instead of selecting `Create run`, select `Open in notebook`.
 You should see a notebook similar to this:
 >
 >![Open AutoML code in notebook](../media/run-open-in-notebook.png)
 >